 “Carbon Neutral’ basically refers to off-setting the Carbon Dioxide (CO2) released into the atmosphere (which is bad as CO2 is the primary contributor to Greenhouse gases) with Carbon Dioxide removed from the atmosphere during a given process (which is good as it helps to reduce Greenhouse gases).
 For a process to be ‘carbon neutral’, it should leave no more CO2 in the atmosphere than was there prior to the process.

-Being ‘sustainable’ is closely aligned with being ‘green’ as it supports the notion that we (humans) should avoid processes which strip the earth of resources that cannot be (or cannot easily be) replaced.
+Being ‘sustainable’ is closely aligned with being ‘green’.
+The notion encourages us (humans) to avoid processes that strip the earth of resources that cannot be—or cannot easily be—replaced.

 Good tree management schemes allow us to generate a fuel supply indefinitely.
-As trees are harvested, more are planted to ensure that the CO2 emissions continue to be absorbed and that there is a supply of fuel in the future.
+New trees are planted as others are harvested, ensuring continued CO2 absorption.
+Also that there is a supply of fuel in the future.

-Burning wood in an efficient ‘wood-burner’, improves dramatically the amount of energy that is extracted from the fuel and passed on to the user as heat in comparison to a traditional fireplace.
+Burning wood in an efficient wood burner significantly increases the energy extracted from the fuel and delivered as heat, compared to a traditional fireplace.
 This is good – less fuel consumed, therefor less CO2 produced to achieve the same heat in the home.

 Accordingly, some experts state that a wood burner will consume approximately 25% of the fuel required by a traditional open fire.
 This means that whilst your fire is still making ‘CO2’ it is making it at a much slower rate.